4/30/2025

 Alex Slagle

 Great.
-A follow-up, your commentary on the demand environment, or at least your trends, seem pretty steady.
-I know there's been some stock market volatility.
-I'm kind of curious if there's any sense this is impacting demand at all on the upscale end, or from what you've heard or seen?
+And a follow-up. your, your commentary on the demand environment seemed pretty, or at least your trends seem pretty steady.
+And I know there's been some stock market volatility and kind of curious if there's any sense this is impacting demand at all on the upscale end or from what you've heard or seen.

 speaker